antoine-le-calloch/Btc-eur-converter/README.md

 # Bitcoin Value Calculator

 ## Overview
-**BTC EUR converter ** is a Python script that convert a given amount of Bitcoin (BTC) in EUR by fetching historical prices using the CoinMarketCap API.
+**BTC EUR converter ** is a Python script that convert a given amount of Bitcoin (BTC) in EUR by fetching historical prices using the CryptoCompare API.

 ## Features
 - Retrieve real-time Bitcoin prices in EUR.